-Parkinson’s in Seniors 2026: Warning Signs & Medicare Coverage
+Parkinson’s in Seniors 2026: Warning Signs, Medicare Coverage & New Treatments

 More than one million Americans are living with Parkinson’s disease, and the vast majority are seniors over 60.
 Nearly 90% of Parkinson’s patients rely on Medicare for their care — making understanding the latest 2026 Medicare coverage updates and the earliest warning signs absolutely essential for seniors and their families.
 I’m Margaret Collins, Senior Health Expert, and today I want to walk you through everything you need to know about Parkinson’s disease in seniors in 2026: the early warning signs most people miss, how treatment has advanced, and exactly what Medicare covers to help manage this condition at every stage.